Lower East Side: Nightlife and live music

 As the neighborhood has gentrified and become safer at night, it has transformed into a popular late-night destination.
 Orchard, Ludlow and Essex between Rivington Street and Stanton Street have become especially packed at night, and the resulting noise is a cause of tension between bar owners and longtime residents.

 LES is a nightlife hub, with one of the densest concentrations of bars in Manhattan, and a four block area bounded by Allen Street, Houston Street, Delancey Street and Essex Street has been nicknamed "Hell Square" due to the late night crowds, party energy, and rowdy noise.

 Furthermore, as gentrification continues, many established landmarks and venues have been lost.

 The Lower East Side is also home to many live music venues.
 Punk bands played at C-Squat and alternative rock bands play at Bowery Ballroom on Delancey Street and Mercury Lounge on East Houston Street.
 Punk bands play at Otto's Shrunken Head and R-Bar.
 Punk and alternative bands play at Bowery Electric just north of the old CBGB's location.
 There are also bars that offer performance space, such as Pianos on Ludlow Street and Arlene's Grocery on Stanton Street.

 The Lower East Side is the location of the Slipper Room, a burlesque, variety and vaudeville theatre on Orchard and Stanton.
 Lady Gaga, Leonard Cohen and U2 have all appeared there, while popular downtown performers—including Dirty Martini, Murray Hill, and Matt Fraser—often appear.
 Variety shows are regularly hosted by comedians James Habacker, Bradford Scobie, Matthew Holtzclaw, and Matt Roper, under the guise of various characters.
-The Lower East Side has also been mentioned in several songs, such as "Les" by Childish Gambino and "L.E.S Artistes" by Santigold.
+The Lower East Side has also been mentioned in several songs, including "Les" by Childish Gambino, "L.E.S Artistes" by Santigold and “L.E.S.
+Girl” by Madonna.